In C++, we can declare an object (a variable) of type

 for our purpose since our goal is to formalize the notion of uninitialized

-objects and, while a special extended value can be used to convey that meaning,
+objects and, while a special extended value can be used to convey that

-it is not strictly necessary in order to do so.
+meaning, it is not strictly necessary in order to do so.

-The observation made in the last paragraph about the irrelevant nature of
+The observation made in the last paragraph about the irrelevant nature

-respect to purpose of
+with respect to purpose of

 T or nothing.

-As of this writing I don't know of any precedence for a variable-size fixed-capacity (of 1) stack-based container model for optional values, yet I believe this is the consequence of the lack of practical implementations of such a container rather than an inherent shortcoming of the container model.
+As of this writing I don't know of any precedent for a variable-size fixed-capacity (of 1) stack-based container model for optional values, yet I believe this is the consequence of the lack of practical implementations of such a container rather than an inherent shortcoming of the container model.